-(2-1) Limit on loans to a single party with business transactions is the higher value of purchasing and selling during current year of financing, and can't exceed the total business transactions amount within 12 month.
+(2-1) Limit on loans to a single party with business transactions is the higher value of purchasing and selling during current year on the year of financing, and can't exceed the total business transactions amount within 12 month.

 (2-2) For short-term financing, limit on loans granted for a single party is 40% of the net assets based on the latest financial statements of the lending companies.
 The amount of loans to a single party is the accumulated balance of the lending company's short-term financing for single party.
-Limit on the loans provided by the Company's mainland subsidiaries: